emeagenciadigital/meilisearchadmin/README.md

 ## Compatibility

-Meilisearch Admin Version is compatible with the following backend releases.
+Meilisearch Admin Version is compatible with the following backend releases:

+*Check backend release on link

 - v1 for 0.27 backend
 - v2 for 0.28 backend